joekreu/basic_pcp/DETAILED_GUIDE.md

 Exploring the full potential of precedence climbing parsing based on binding powers and token insertion is not the goal of this repository.

+The software does not contain _evaluators_ for the parsed expressions.

 ## 2. Tokenization